hyunwhanjoe/mlXGPR/README.md

 ``python make_synset2.py`` will process the Synset2 dataset to be used for training.
 The resulting files will be created in the data/processed directory.
 Both X and y files take a few seconds to create.

 ``python make_gold_dataset.py`` will process the golden dataset to be used for evaluation.
 The resulting files will be created in the data/processed directory.

-Instructions to create the PathoLogic input files will be added soon.
+# Create PathoLogic Input Files
+PathoLogic input files were created using [prepBioCyc](https://github.com/arbasher/prepBioCyc) with Python 3.8.

+-Install the necessary dependencies with ``pip install -r requirements.txt``.
+If you get an error replace sklearn on line 3 on requirements.txt with scikit-learn.
+-Create a directory called object in the prepBioCyc directory and place biocyc.pkl from [here](https://zenodo.org/records/5034912#.YNfvauhKhPZ) into the object directory. biocyc.pkl is in the objectset directory from triUMPF_materials.zip.
+Afterwards create a directory called database in the prepBioCyc directory.
+-Run ``python main.py --build-indicator --kbpath "../database" --ospath "../object"``.
+If you get an ValueError on main.py for line 36, comment out the line.
+This process takes about 10 seconds on our server.
+-Run ``python main.py --build-golden-dataset --build-pathologic-input --kbpath "../database" --ospath "../object" --dspath "../dataset"``.
+This process takes about 20 seconds on our server.

+A directory called dataset will be created in the prepBioCyc directory.
+In this directory, a directory called ptools will contain directories with the necessary PathoLogic input files.
+Directories golden_1_0 to golden_1_5 will correspond to the PGDBs (AraCyc, EcoCyc, HumanCyc, LeishCyc, TrypanoCyc, YeastCyc).
+The 0.pf and genetic-elements.dat files generated are the same files in evaluation.zip
 # Creating a PGDB with PathoLogic
 -We used PathoLogic version 22 to generate the PGDBs.
 All PGDBs for the manuscript were created on a Windows 10 pc.
 -First apply for a license to download Pathway Tools [here](https://biocyc.org/download.shtml)
 -After you installed Pathway Tools, open it and on the Tools tab click on PathoLogic.